vaeyias/expense_tracker/design/apiSpec.md

 **Description:** Removes a user's split from an expense.

 **Requirements:**
-- The expense exists.
+- Expense exists.
-- The user split exists within the specified expense.
+- UserSplit exists and is associated with the expense.

 **Effects:**
 - Removes the UserSplit document.
-- Removes the UserSplit's ID from the expense's `userSplits` array.
+- Removes the UserSplit ID from the expense's userSplits array.

 **Request Body:**
 ```json